 Shrimp is a soft-textured shellfish rich in vital nutrients, such as lean protein, selenium, and several B vitamins, such as vitamin B12.
 It also contains heart-healthy omega-3 fatty acids, which can benefit a pregnant woman and her unborn baby.
 But while shrimp is generally considered a healthy choice for seafood lovers, you might want to know — can pregnant women eat shrimp?
 Knowing this is crucial as certain types of fish and shellfish may contain high amounts of mercury.

 Safety Of Shrimp In Pregnancy

-According to the American Pregnancy Association (APA), shrimp is low-mercury seafood rich in protein and low in saturated fats, making it a healthy choice for pregnant women (1).
-Pregnant women should consume well-cooked shrimp since raw or undercooked seafood can contain harmful pathogens that cause foodborne illnesses.
+According to the American Pregnancy Association (APA), shrimp is a low-mercury seafood rich in protein and low in saturated fats, making it a healthy addition to the maternal diet (1).
+So, can you eat shrimp while pregnant?
+The answer is yes.
+Pregnant women should consume well-cooked shrimp since raw or undercooked seafood can contain harmful pathogens that cause foodborne illnesses and have a negative impact on maternal health and the fetus.

 The US Food and Drug Administration (US FDA) advises pregnant and breastfeeding women to consume 8-12 ounces per week of a variety of low-mercury seafood (2).
 Consuming seafood can provide you with vital nutrients that promote your health and support the baby’s growth and development.

 Besides shrimp, some other types of seafood that are low in mercury and you can safely consume when pregnant are fish, such as pollack, catfish, salmon, trout, canned light tuna, cod, and tilapia.

 Nutritional Value Of Shrimp